AsmaaJAH/Smart-Parking-System/README.md

 My part of it was:

--creating a user-friendly mobile app for android and ios in order to provise our services on the play store in the comming few months.
+-creating a user-friendly mobile app for android and ios in order to provide our services on the play store in the comming few months.

 -the whole project's commercial logo and the graphical designs of banners.